 Academy Goals

-- To promote good citizenship and school pride by decreasing the number of office
+-To promote good citizenship and school pride by decreasing the number of office referrals

 AFJROTC

-Students taking AFJROTC MUST wear the AFJROTC uniform one day each week AND comply with dress and hair standards (males may not wear braids, beards and earrings while in uniform), in order to pass the course.
-Students must also dress out on Fridays for physical training.
+Students taking AFJROTC MUST wear the AFJROTC uniform one day each week AND comply with dress and hair standards (males may not wear braids, beards and earrings while in uniform) in order to pass the course.
+Students receive PE credit for taking this course, and therefore, must dress out on Fridays for physical training.
+Students taking the course for the first time are issued physical training clothes at no cost.
 Students will receive a uniform with alterations, shoes, and name tags.
-Each student is responsible for keeping his or her uniform and PT clothes clean throughout the school year, but we will clean uniforms at the end of the year.
-In addition, students taking the course for the first time are also issued (at no cost), physical training clothes.
+Each student is responsible for keeping his or her uniform and PT clothes clean throughout the school year, but the school is responsible for cleaning the uniforms at the end of the year.
+A lab fee is associated with this course.

 Extracurricular Activities

 Southside offers many opportunities for extracurricular interests in athletics, clubs and the arts.
-Look for more information regarding various ways to participate during registration and at the beginning of the school year.
+You can find more information on our website and in the 2020- 2021 student handbook.

 Rules Regarding Schedule Changes